Customer.io vs HubSpot

 Security and compliance for regulated industries

-All three platforms maintain enterprise security certifications, but the specifics differ.
+All three platforms maintain enterprise security certifications, but the specifics differ by use case.

 Customer.io holds SOC 2 Type II, GDPR, and CCPA compliance across all plans.
 HIPAA compliance is available on Premium and Enterprise tiers.
 Data is stored in US and EU data centers.
 All plans include SSO and 2FA.
 The platform processes 12B+ daily API calls with 99.98% uptime.